myfashionhub/carousel/README.md

 Carousel exercise
 =================

-This is a set up for a carousel.
-Please implement functionality:
+This is a simple carousel.
+Please identify and fix four bugs in `script.js`.
-- Images should move when clicking on left and right arrows.
-- When there's no more image in a direction, hide that arrow.
-- Implement dot navigation for the carousel.

 To preview carousel:
 ```bash